wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 ### A pair, the simplest product type

 The two previous examples were for sum types.
 Let's look at a simple product type, a pair of two values also known as a tuple.
-Assuming the tuple is polymorphic with type parameters `t1` and `t2`, the BB type in Haskell is:
+Assuming the tuple is polymorphic with type parameters `t1` and `t2`, the BB type is in Haskell:

 ```haskell
 newtype PairBB t1 t2 = PairBB {